 Determining liability after a car accident can heavily rely upon the information given in the police report.

-In wrecks involving serious injury and/or property damage, it's safe to say an officer will report to the scene, and that a police report will be generated.
+In wrecks involving serious injury and/or property damage, it's safe to say an officer will report to the scene and a police report will be generated.

-How a Police Report is Executed?
+How is a Police Report Executed?

-There is standard procedure an officer follows when first arriving at a scene.
-The police's priority is to see if medical attention is needed if so the officer will call it in.
+There is a standard procedure an officer follows when first arriving at a scene.
+The police's priority is to see if medical attention is needed.
+If so, the officer will call it in.

 The officer will also:

 - Take pictures of the accident scene and damage to the vehicles

 - Measure skid marks